 - 1 ball (1 pound) of homemade pizza dough, or store-bought

 - 1/2 pound fresh mozzarella cheese, cut into small cubes

 - 1/3 cup crumbled feta cheese

-When pizza crust is golden brown, remove from oven and spread evenly with hummus.
+- Remove from oven.
+Spread crust evenly with hummus.
 Spread mozzarella cheese, gyro meat and onion evenly over hummus.

-Return pizza to oven and bake for an additional 5 minutes or until cheese is melted and bubbly.
+- Return pizza to oven and bake 8 minutes longer or until cheese is melted and bubbly.